 Update the profile on managed devices

-This section applies to you if your organisation uses the GovWifi 802.1x profile.
+For the 2022 rotation, this section applies to you if your organisation does both of the following:

 Help users accept the new certificate